4 min read

 At Mighty Roar, we're a branding and digital marketing agency.
 We focus on brand strategy, campaign strategy, logo design, SEO, PPC, content marketing, and social media.
 We don't do PR or traditional advertising.

 Be honest about what you need.
-If you only need SEO, a full-service agency might be overkill.
-If you need everything, a specialist won't cut it.
+If you only need SEO, a full-service agency may be more than you need.
+If you need everything, a specialist won't cover it.

 Vague goals lead to vague results.
 Before you contact any agency, write down: